 We left mid morning to see the stingrays for the last time before leaving the island.
 We had to take the dinghy about three miles in pretty windy conditions to get to the spot, kind of an ordeal.
 There were lots of boats there when we arrived, then I split my thumb while opening a tin of sardines and then had it get bitten pretty hard while feeding a ray afterwards.
 I wasn’t feeling great, but we stuck around and things got better as the boats left and the rays started paying a lot of attention to both of us.
 Still cloudy and windy but the rays are lots of fun to feed and very interested in swimming all over us when they smell the sardines.
 After getting back to Magic I wanted to try kiteboarding but I hadn’t inspected my kite yet this season and several valves needed replacement.
 I did that but it was getting a little late and we would need to move the boat for me to kite so I worked on boat projects the rest of the afternoon.

 We left an hour after dawn to travel to Tahiti.
 As we left Opunohu bay the winds increased to the mid-teens out of the east and we had to bash straight into the wind for five miles or so, before turning south and beating the remaining 12 miles.
-While this didn’t take that long it wasn’t very pleasant and I was glad when we got into the wind shadow of Tahiti and motored into FIXME pass in calm conditions, a lively scene with a few outriggers, kayaks, boats anchored at the pass and folks surfing the impressive wave there.
+While this didn’t take that long it wasn’t very pleasant and I was glad when we got into the wind shadow of Tahiti and motored into the pass at Taapuna in calm conditions, a lively scene with a few outriggers, kayaks, boats anchored at the pass and folks surfing the impressive wave there.
 We anchored a little north of Marina Taina, went in, wandered around, took a taxi to a car rental agency and got a car for a few days.
 After driving around Papeete a little we made our way back to Magic, grounding the dinghy on a reef shoal along the way (which we’d seen on the way in earlier but had forgotten about).
 Kind of a long and stressful day, I was feeling pretty down in the afternoon but think I was just tired.

 We went into the marina in the morning to talk with a yacht agent (Tahiti Crew) and make some progress on finishing the paperwork for our long stay visas.
 After that we drove around Papeete the rest of the day, shopping and checking things out and so forth.
 The main things of note were a great lunch at a French restaurant (Le Souffle) and buying a new dinghy, to be delivered tomorrow (our current dinghy is pretty long in the tooth and I’ve been attemptig to fix it to keep the air in and water out all season so far, without much success).